tseemann/abricate/README.md

 The name "ABRicate" was chosen as the first 3 letters are a common acronym for "Anti-Biotic Resistance".
 It laso has the form of an English _verb_, which suggests the tool actual taking "action" against the problem of antibiotic resistance.
-It is also relatively unique in [Google](https://www.google.com.au/search?q=abricate).
+It is also relatively unique in [Google](https://www.google.com.au/search?q=abricate), and is unlikely to receive an infamous [JABBA Award](http://www.acgt.me/blog/2014/12/1/time-for-a-new-jabba-award-for-just-another-bogus-bioinformatics-acronym).